 A fixed-loop transient electromagnetic ("TEM") corresponds closely with the resource block model at Raja and defines a strongly conductive body that extends 550 metres down plunge beyond the maiden resource (Figure 3).
 This conductive body more than doubles the potential Raja mineralization footprint to more than 1 kilometre down plunge and the conductor remains open down plunge to the NNW.
 Earlier stage airborne VTEMplus electromagnetic ("VTEM") data shows a conductive body which more than doubles the Palokas potential mineralized footprint to 450 metres below the surface (Figure 4).
-TEM surveying to better define conductors continues at site, at Raja to map the northern extension of the conductive body and will then continue to map strong VTEM anomalies along the 3 kilometre trend from the Rumajärvi, Hut and Palokas prospects.
+The TEM surveying to better define conductors at Palokas and South Palokas indicates over 450 metres of down-plunge extent to the conductive sulphidic rocks and drill testing has revealed that the northern margins of the modelled plates are indeed anomalous in gold (visible gold reported, but assays outstanding).
+Modelling of TEM surveys from Rumajärvi and The Hut continues.
+Down hole electromagnetic surveys have also been conducted in drill holes where indications are present of proximity to sulphidic hosts to gold-cobalt mineralization.
+Mise a la masse surveys to track the surface extent of sulphides will be completed over the next month.